aj20042004/Project-3A-AJ-Timothy-Katie-Tyler/README.md

 # Binary Tree Infix Expression Parser

 Overview:
-- This project aims to implement an infix expression parser in C++ using stacks.
+- This project aims to implement an infix expression parser in C++ using binary trees.
 The parser will be capable of evaluating arithmetic and logical expressions efficiently.

 Technical Requirements:
 - Parse infix expressions with support for arithmetic and logical operators with the specified precedencies.